In this post, we shall start learning about the basic laws of photochemistry. These laws form the basis of all the photochemistry we will study later.

-Light incident upon a species can be reflected, refracted, transmitted, scattered or absorbed.
-Prior to 1817,photochemical changes like photofading of coloured materials or photosynthesis was studied only qualitatively.
-It was Christian von Grotthus (1785-1822) and John Draper (1811-1882) , who put forth the quantitative aspect of it.
+Light incident upon a species can be reflected, refracted, transmitted, scattered, or absorbed.
+Prior to 1817, photochemical changes like the photofading of colored materials or photosynthesis were studied only qualitatively.
+It was Christian von Grotthus (1785-1822) and John Draper (1811-1882), who put forth the quantitative aspect of it.
 They gave us the first law of photochemistry – the ‘Grotthus-Draper law‘.

 This law gives us the probability or rate of absorption of light by a medium.
-Actually, there are two laws – one Lambert’s law and one Beer’s law.
-Together they are referred to as Lambert- Beer’s law.
+Actually, there are two laws – Lambert’s law and Beer’s law.
+Together they are referred to as Lambert-Beer’s law.

 Thus, the loss of light intensity, when it propagates in a medium, is directly proportional to its path length.